dulnan/vuetamin/README.md

 ## Concepts
 ### Basic
 Instead of making assumptions about your state, Vuetamin does not do anything by itself.
 It offers mutations, which similiar to vuex provide a structure to change data.
 It does not observe changes.
 It's your task to queue up what needs to be run.

 ### Manual
 To do something with the Vuetamin data in your components, you need to specify a method and a thread in your component.
 A thread is kind of like an event.
 It could be named "position_change".
 When mutating the data in the store, you have to trigger a thread.
 Vuetamin then queues this thread and all its methods for the next loop.

 ### Performance
 A method can subscribe to multiple threads.
 Vuetamin will make sure that for every loop a method is only called once.

 ## Why not...?
 There are several ways to share data across multiple components.
 And for most cases they are more than enough and perform very well.
 Using vuex would work, or just plain Vue and passing data to components via props.

 Sharing data via events also seems like a good idea.
 Components would listen for certain events and then redraw or rerender.

 The problem with all these options is that you would still need an animation loop in every component and then "buffer" the incoming data via the components own reactive data.

 * Multiple animation loops can be out of sync
 * It can be tricky and complex to prevent unnecessary redraws
 * The structure can get quite messy since it's not clear where data is coming from
 * To mitigate performance issues you might consider debouncing events, which introduces a lag

 # Usage

+## npm
 Install Vuetamin from npm.

 `npm install --save vuetamin`